Picture from the New Orleans a few years ago.....

 States Judges Association, and still adjudicate numerous marching contests

 for the association.
 He also is a member

 of the CSJA Hall of Fame.
 He has adjudicated many times on state and regional finals

 panels in Indiana, Ohio, Kentucky, Tennessee, Florida and South Carolina.
+Al also judges WGI Winds for WGI, and served on the 2019 World Championship panel.
 In

 addition, Al frequently judge solo, ensemble and organizational contests for